sergioFerDev/AWS/other.md

  use case: simple web app, websites, dev test env hig availabilit but no auto scaling , limited AWs integrations

+AWS Batch enables developers, scientists, and engineers to easily and efficiently run hundreds of thousands of batch computing jobs on AWS.
+AWS Batch dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory-optimized instances) based on the volume and specific resource requirements of the batch jobs submitted

 ## deploying and managing Intraestructure at scale section